 This concept is not limited to large areas such as that in the map below; we’ve mapped complex infrastructure, factories, and even brick elevations (walls) in similar fashion, with robust search, survey, and measurement functionalities.
 Navigation on microlocations doesn’t usually involve mountains and rivers, of course-we base some localizations on a Cartesian system.

-We’ve made hundreds of similar data collections using aerial and terrestrial photography, videography, and thermography.
+We’ve made hundreds of similar data collections using aerial and terrestrial photography and videography.

 Navigate (within the map below) to your area of interest; clicking on a marker will open an “info box,” while right-clicking on the image in the info box will produce a menu allowing the download of the image whose center point is represented by that marker.